-Best management practices (BMPs) are recommended in this watershed to reduce potential TN and TP loads from non-point sources.
-This watershed should be considered a priority for riparian buffer zone restoration and nutrient reduction BMPs.
+Best management practices (BMPs) should be encouraged in the watershed to reduce potential total nitrogen loads from non-point sources.
+The watersheds should be considered a priority for riparian buffer zone restoration and any nutrient reduction BMPs.
 For land disturbing activities related to silviculture, construction, and agriculture, it is recommended that practices, as outlined in "Mississippi's BMPs: Best Management Practices for Forestry in Mississippi" (MFC, 2000), "Planning and Design Manual for the Control of Erosion, Sediment, and Stormwater" (MDEQ, et. al, 1994), and "Field Office Technical Guide" (NRCS, 2000), be followed, respectively.